apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/executing_scripts/extracting_data.md

 ## Setup

-Here is the base set up for our code, upon which we'll be building off of in this lesson:
+Here is the base setup for our code, upon which we'll be building off of in this lesson:

 <Tabs groupId="main">
 <TabItem value="Playwright" label="Playwright">